putting/My-Tech-Notes/javaRelated/java/interview/Mercuria/FizzBuzz.md

      * Say Buzz if the number is divisible by 5.
      * Say FizzBuzz if the number is divisible by both 3 and 5.
      * Return the number itself, if the number is not divisible by 3 and 5

+     Follow up question: How would you optimise your code:
+        * You can store the largest value requested and associated List.
+Any smaller number is a subset
+        * Caching.....

 ```
 class Mercuria